mrdotan/apicv10/Misc/Exercises/Exercise.md

 ### Hints
-Create this setup in your environment by following the below steps:
+Use below information for configuring Open LDAP registry:

-1) Create a new Open LDAP user registry in cloud manager.
+Create a new Open LDAP user registry in cloud manager.
 Open LDAP credentials will be provided by lab instructor.

 LDAP Server and port: Will be shared by the instructor